nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 sender/receiver hooks and one which does not).

-FA2 specifies an interface `permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's permissioning policy and configure it. `permissions_descriptor` serves as a modular alternative to the existing approaches in ERC-20 or FA1.2 and helps to define consistent and non-self-contradictory policies.
+FA2 specifies an interface `permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's permission policy and to configure it. `permissions_descriptor` serves as a modular alternative to the existing approaches in ERC-20 or FA1.2 and helps to define consistent and non-self-contradictory policies.